christopher5106/christopher5106.github.io/_posts/2016-07-15-why-terrorism-will-continue-until-people-understand-the-true-problem.markdown

 Since we have a natural tendency to accept or reject things, in the natural process of our lives, then you just have to create the causes (of rejection) and observe the effects (the rejection, the conflict).
 A cause produces the effect.
 But the effect is what people see.
 Terrorism is one effect.
 And people will judge the effect, not the causes.
 So you're safe as a president.
 And the effect will put your people into a movement in your favor (untill the people realizes it is completely manipulated) : they will reject the terrorist, accept the power.

-So how do we build this fucking cause, if this is the root of all the story ?
+So how do we build the cause to create an effect, if this is the root of all the story ?

 There is not much to do.
 The first reason is because everybody knows that you have absolutely no skill at all, which will make most common people sick.
 This might be not sufficient to your point of view.
 Yes, you can go further and combine the no-skill-capability with much more violent technics